vikito755/supabase-workarounds/README.md

 postgres=> NOTIFY pgrst, 'reload schema';
 ```

-The graphiql IDE should not work properly
+The graphiql IDE should now work properly

 <details>
 <summary>If you'd like, you can verify permissions to see if you actually need to run the GRANT statements</summary>